glam-lab/degender-the-web/PRIVACY.md

 In particular, it does not collect any PII.

 ## What other information may be transmitted by this app?
-Configuration options that you set for this app will be retained using [Chrome Sync storage](https://support.google.com/chrome/answer/165139?).
+Configuration options that you set for this app will be retained using [Chrome Sync storage](https://support.google.com/chrome/answer/165139).
 If you have enabled Chrome Sync, your options will be stored on a Google server so that they are available across all devices on which you use Chrome.
-You can create a passphrase to keep this information private.
+Google provides [instructions for creating a passphrase](https://support.google.com/chrome/answer/165139) to keep this information private.

 ## Do we use web browser cookies?
 This app does not use cookies.